SuperFCR/SuperFCR/README.md

 [![](https://img.shields.io/github/stars/SuperFCR?style=for-the-badge&logo=github&label=Github%20Stars&labelColor=gray&color=black)](https://github.com/SuperFCR)

 Welcome to my GitHub.
-I am currently a master student in Computer Science👨🏼‍💻 at [Peking University](https://www.pku.edu.cn/)🚀.
+I am currently a master student in Computer Science 👨🏼‍💻 at [Peking University](https://www.pku.edu.cn/) 🚀.
 My research lies at the intersection of **computer vision** and **3D Reconstrution** – with a special focus on building intelligent visual systems that are continual and data-efficient.
-If you have any questions on my projects, please feel free to [send me an email](mailto:falcary@outlook.com)📧.
+If you have any questions on my projects, please feel free to [send me an email](mailto:falcary@outlook.com) 📧.

 <div align="center">
 <span>  </span>